azurecitadel/managed-application/README.md

 1. Create the managed application definition
     * Get an AAD group or application ID
     * Get the role definition ID, e.g. Owner
-    * Create a resource group for the application
+    * Create a resource group for the application definition
     * Create the managed application definition resource
     * Allow others to read the definition
 1. Create the managed application (CLI)